bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/logical_and.md

 ### Short-circuit evaluation

-The logical AND expression is evaluated left to right, it is tested for possible “short-circuit” evaluation using the following rule:
+The logical AND expression is evaluated left to right, it is tested for possible "short-circuit” evaluation using the following rule:

 `(some falsy expression) && expr` is short-circuit evaluated to the falsy expression;